-I recently decided to dye my hair pink!
-It seems I can't keep my hair the same for very long, can I?
-I was aiming for a cotton candy color and that's exactly what I got, so I really like the way it turned out!
+It seems like I can't keep my hair the same for very long, can I?
+I recently decided to dye it pink!
+I was aiming for a cotton candy color and that's exactly what I got, so I really like the way it turned out.
 If you want a similar look and already have blonde hair, read on for my pastel pink hair dye tips.

 Just so you know, I'm not trying to exclude anybody!
 Sadly, the light pink color simply won't show up on darker hair.
 You'd have to bleach your hair first for such a light color to show.
 So, that's why this is only a tutorial for blondes or for those who at least have a few blonde highlights.

 I added the pink color on select strands only and let my blonde highlights shine through everywhere else.
 The results can be seen in the pictures above.
 My hair stayed that color for a few days only and then it faded away.